ArdanaCLM/ardana-dev-tools/README.md

 	demo

 ### Adding IBS & OBS repos to SLES nodes
-Using the --ibs-repo & --open-repo you can specify IBS & OBS projects whose repos will be added to the SLES nodes in a cloud deployment.
+Using the --ibs-repo & --obs-repo you can specify IBS & OBS projects whose repos will be added to the SLES nodes in a cloud deployment.

 NOTES: